 Our research and development expenses mainly consist of staff costs, material costs and depreciation charges in relation to our research and development activities.
-For the years ended December 31, 2014 and 2015 and the nine months ended September 30, 2015 and 2016, our research and development expenses were RMB35.0 million, RMB39.7 million, RMB21.0 million and RMB42.8 million, respectively.
+For the years ended December 31, 2014, 2015 and 2016, our research and development expenses were RMB35.0 million, RMB39.7 million and RMB53.3 million, respectively.
 Our research and development expenses increased over the Track Record Period primarily due to an increase in our research and development activities in connection with the development of next generation technologies and the improvement of our service efficiency.
 See "Business - Research and Development" for more details.